werner33/AdvancedBasicsForWeb/SCSS.md

   margin: 0 auto;
   padding: 20px;

-  .title {
+  &__title {
    font-weight: 600;
    padding: 10px;
   }
 }
 ```

 We have only scratched the surface of what is possible through SCSS, but hopefully this demonstrates that it is just CSS with a few extra capabilities.

 NOTE: You can always run vanilla CSS in a file ending with `.scss`.
+In other words, you can change the file extension without having to re-write the whole file.

 Before we move into working on a React project, [let's improve our Info Card by using BEM notation](https://github.com/werner33/AdvancedBasicsForWeb/blob/main/UsingBEM.md).